-Hello again to our faithful followers and those new readers who are with us today!
-As many of you know, Dr. Scharf is a Periodontist in Long Island who likes to educate his readers as well as his patients, keeping them informed about all things dental, especially as they may apply to their overall general health.
-We are currently in the midst of an article series in which we are talking about marijuana / cannabis use and gum disease and how the two might be connected.
-Last week, we continued this article series about marijuana and gum disease, discussing how marijuana/cannabis use can have a long term effect on your brain.
-Today, as promised in last week’s segment, we will discuss risks for other physical and mental conditions and problems which can be increased with marijuana / cannabis use.
-You’re invited to come along as we continue to part 10 of this article series as we talk a bit about brain changes as they apply to marijuana use and gum disease.
+Well, here we are again … our faithful followers and any new readers to our blog … and we thank you for joining us again today for another segment in our article series on marijuana and gum disease.
+As you may already know, Dr. Scharf is a Periodontist in Long Island who delights in the education of his readers as well as his patients, as he loves to keep them informed about all things dental, especially as they may apply to their overall general health.
+For those of you who have been following this blog, you may recall that we have been discussing various health topics as they apply to marijuana / cannabis use, gum disease and how the two might be connected.
+Last week, we continued this article series about marijuana and gum disease, discussing how marijuana/cannabis use can have a long term effect on your brain, discussing the last two of the six major health issues which dentists can see very early in their development as the routine cleaning and evaluations are done.
+Today, as promised last week, we will discuss a very sensitive topic, the risks of which are increased with marijuana / cannabis use …men’s health, specifically erectile dysfunction.
+We invite you to come along as we continue to part 13 of this article series as we continue this discussion about men’s health issues as they apply to marijuana use and gum disease.

 Gum disease and ED are related… really?

 Are you reading this blog post and are finding yourself thinking … “yeah…right!
 If this is the case, you could be in for a quite a surprise when, perhaps at the worst possible moment, you experience a “deflated” tool that can’t be revived.
 While this situation is certainly inconvenient as well as embarrassing, it can also be a warning sign to bigger, more serious health problems.